5. Configuration

 Relay | ||

 Function | Alarm relay | Select the relay function.
-Possible functions are 'Alarm relay', 'Generator start/stop', 'Tank pump', 'Temperature', and 'None' (disabled). |
+Possible functions are 'Alarm relay', 'Generator start/stop', 'Tank pump', 'Temperature', and 'Manual'. |

 Polarity | Normally open | Select the polarity of the relay on the back of the Cerbo-S GX.
 'Normally open' or 'Normally closed'.
-(Note that setting it to normally closed increases the Cerbo-S GX power draw.) |
+Note that setting it to Normally closed increases the Cerbo-S GX power draw.
+This option is only available when configured as an alarm relay. |

 Services | ||